Great Green Wall (China): Desertification from the Gobi desert

 Desertification, which involves either human or natural activity changing normal humid areas to dry desert conditions, is a large and increasing problem faced by modern China.
 29.7% of China had been desertified by the year 2000, with the rate of change increasing almost every year.
 In 2003, Worldchanging reported that 3,600 km2 of Chinese grassland were being overtaken annually by the Gobi Desert.
-On June 2001, National Geographic reported that annually, the dust storms blow off as much as 2000 km2 of topsoil, and the storms increase in severity.
+In June 2001, National Geographic reported that annually, the dust storms blow off as much as 2000 km2 of topsoil, and the storms were increasing in severity.
 Such storms have serious agricultural impacts on other nearby countries, including Japan, North Korea, and South Korea.
 The main cause of these changes was human activity, with water usage, mining, excess farming, and wood cutting being the top contributors.
 In 2022, Time reported progress in desert stabilization and that thousands of acres of shifting dunes had been stabilized, while the nationwide frequency of sandstorms, including those affecting Beijing, had "especially" dropped by one-fifth between 2009 and 2014.

 In 2017, National Geographic reported that the policies in place at the time had contributed to the reduction of China's forests and grasslands.
 One example was the 'grain first' policy, which required grasslands to be converted into croplands.
 Reducing grass coverage eliminated one of the barriers to desertification.
 Most of these causes can be attributed to an underlying issue: population growth.
-The amount of people living in important ecological areas has grown beyond the carrying capacity of those areas.
+The number of people living in important ecological areas has grown beyond the carrying capacity of those areas.
 In 2019, a study published in Nature Sustainability, found that while human activity had previously been associated with land degradation, these policies had led to a net increase in vegetated land in China.

 In the past 40 years, the world as a whole has lost a third of its arable land due to desertification.
-The increasing desertification and related storms have caused some major issues for people living in China, especially around the Gobi desert.
+Increasing desertification and related storms have caused some major issues for people living in China, especially around the Gobi desert.
 Crops and buildings are being damaged or destroyed.
 This has forced many people, who are now called "climate refugees" to leave their homelands.
 In total, the effects of desertification have affected the lives of over 400 million people.
-The Green Wall project was begun in 1978, with the proposed result of raising northern China's forest cover from 5 to 15 percent, thereby reducing desertification.
+The Green Wall project was started in 1978, with the proposed result of raising northern China's forest cover from 5 to 15 percent, thereby reducing desertification.